ngoodger/python_find_and_replace/README.md

 # Python library for replacing file contents or filenames by dictionary mapping.

 # Requirements
+Python3.6 or above (Requires mapping dictionary to be ordered for deterministic behavior).
 Install requirements
 pip install -r requirements.txt